SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Conclusions

 \section{Conclusions}

-This study proposes SemaPop, a population synthesis framework that generates individual-level agents through semantic–statistical information fusion.
-SemaPop leverages large language models (LLMs) to derive high-level persona representations from individual survey records, capturing abstract semantic patterns that are difficult to encode using purely structured attributes.
-These persona representations are embedded and used as semantic conditioning signals for downstream generative models.
-We instantiate the framework with a WGAN-GP backbone, referred to as SemaPop-GAN, which serves as the primary implementation of the proposed semantic–statistical population synthesis paradigm.
-To ensure statistical fidelity, we further introduce marginal regularization during training to guide generated populations toward target marginal structures.
-In particular, for SemaPop-GAN, which serves as the primary population generator in counterfactual analysis, marginal regularization consistently improves statistical consistency under both factual and counterfactual settings.
+This study introduces a \emph{semantic-conditioned population synthesis paradigm}, instantiated through a hybrid framework that integrates large language models (LLMs) with deep generative models.
+The proposed SemaPop framework derives persona representations from survey data and uses them as semantic conditioning signals, enabling controllable and interpretable generation of individual-level population agents under statistical constraints.
+We implement this paradigm using a WGAN-GP backbone (SemaPop-GAN) and incorporate marginal regularization to ensure alignment with target population distributions.

 To address the practical constraints of large-scale real-world population surveys, all experiments are conducted using a synthetic Swedish population dataset.
 A diverse set of baseline models spanning multiple generative paradigms for population synthesis and tabular data generation is evaluated.
-The results consistently indicate that WGAN-GP–based models are better suited for population synthesis, offering stronger capacity to capture complex multivariate dependencies and suppress structural zeros.
+The results consistently indicate that WGAN-GP-based models are better suited for population synthesis, offering stronger capacity to capture complex multivariate dependencies and suppress structural zeros.
 Building on this foundation, SemaPop-GAN further reduces marginal and joint distribution errors while improving sample-level feasibility and diversity.
-Ablation studies confirm that the integration of semantic persona embeddings, together with a FiLM-conditioned generator and a projection-based critic, yields a more balanced trade-off between marginal consistency and structural realism.
+Ablation results highlight that implicit semantic personas achieve a more favorable balance between marginal consistency and structural realism compared to alternative persona designs.